acampb/cloudlumberjack/_posts/2020-11-01-ado-pr-psscriptanalyzer.md

 ## Overview

-If you are using PowerShell you should be storing you code in a code repository.
+If you are using PowerShell you should be storing your code in a code repository.
 [GitHub](https://github.com) and [Azure DevOps](https://dev.azure.com) are great choices, but really any git repo will do.
 This isn't an article about why you should be using version control, I feel that's been covered at great length in the community already.

 This article is going to walk through leveraging Azure DevOps to perform static code analysis using [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) as part of a Pull Request workflow.
 Our pull request will initiate PSScriptAnalyzer, gather the results, and post each issue as a comment on the offending line of code in the pull request.